-On July 20th, the Company announced the intent to complete a non-brokered private placement consisting of approximately 1,000,000 units ("Units") for total proceeds of \$500,000.
-The units consist of one share at a purchase price of \$0.50 and one warrant to purchase an additional share at a price of \$1.00 exercisable for a period of 24 months from the date of issuance.
-If, at any time, the Common Shares close at a price of \$1.40 or greater, for a period of 20 consecutive trading days, the Company may accelerate the expiry date of the Warrants by giving notice to the warrant holders and the Warrants would expire on the 30th day after the date on which notice is given by the Company.
-All securities issued will be subject to at least a four-month hold period from closing.
+On September 14th, the Company announced the intent to complete a non-brokered private placement of approximately 500,000 units ("Units") for total proceeds of \$400,000.
+The units consist of one share at a purchase price of \$0.80 and one warrant to purchase an additional share at a price of \$1.00 exercisable for a period of 24 months from the date of issuance with an acceleration clause as follows: "If, at any time, the Common Shares close at a price of \$1.40 or greater, for a period of 20 consecutive trading days, the Company may accelerate the expiry date of the Warrants by giving notice to the warrant holders and the Warrants would expire on the 30th day after the date on which notice is given by the Company".
 The proceeds will be used for general working capital.
 No finder's fee or commission will be payable for this private placement.
-The private placement is subject to regulatory approval by the TSX Venture Exchange.
+The private placement was subject to regulatory approval by the TSX Venture Exchange.
+This private placement was completed after the end of the reporting period.